-The structure of Nigerian economy had gradually changed from what is used to be known before the advent of crude oil gluts of 1970s.
-The dawn of hardship ensued in Nigeria when the agricultural (agrarian) sector started witnessing total neglect in the early 1970s till date.
+The structure of Nigerian economy had gradually changed from what it used to be before the advent of crude oil gluts of 1970s.
+However, the dawn of hardship in Nigeria ensued when the agricultural (agrarian) sector started to witnessing total neglect in the early 1970s till date.
 What uses to become play has now turned into seriously hurts to the entire nation [1].

-The agricultural (agrarian) sector has a significant role to play when examining the impact of economic growth in an economy, in terms of employment generations, wealth accumulation and exports.
-From this perspective, agricultural (agrarian) sector is important to Nigerian economy as bone is to a dog [2].
+The agricultural sector has a significant role to play (in other words, it is a variable) when examining the impact of economic growth-such as: providing enough food for ever-increasing population; the employment generations; providing raw materials for secondary and tertiary sectors; improving the welfare of the rural people; wealth accumulation; and exports.
+From this perspective, agrarian sector is important to Nigerian economy as bone is to a dog [2].

-To measure the importance of any variable to economic growth model, the variable has to be examined through its contribution the Gross Domestic Product (GDP) and Gross National Product (GNP) [3].
+To measure the importance of any variable to economic growth model, the variable has to be examined base on its contributions the Gross Domestic Product (GDP) and Gross National Product (GNP) [3].

-In the 1940s, 1950s and early 1970s the agricultural (agrarian) sector has contributed between 60% and 70% to GDP, which means in other words that the agricultural (agrarian) sector had the lion share of the GDP.
-Followed by the manufacturing sector, which contributed between 30% and 40% to the GDP.
-While the crude oil could hardly contribute 0.4% to the GDP.
-But reverse has been the case since early 1970s when there were oil gluts.
-As we are presenting this paper, the crude oil has been the dominant sector who has contributed between 60% and 70% to the GDP, which has made other sectors to be at the verge of collapsing.
-In the former, Nigerian economy (i.e., GDP) was contributed by several sectors, where the economy was relatively stable in the employment generations for almost 80% of the population, wealth accumulation, poverty reduction, and exports.
+In the 1940s, 1950s and early 1970s the agrarian sector had contributed between 70% and 80% to the GDP, which means in other words that the agricultural sector had the lion share of the GDP.
+Followed by the manufacturing sector, which contributed approximately between 15% and 20% to the GDP.
+While the crude oil could hardly contribute 0.2% to the GDP.
+But reverse had been the case since early 1970s when there were oil gluts.
+As we are presenting this paper, the crude oil had been the dominant sector who had contributed approximately between 70% and 80% to the GDP, which has rendered other sectors unviable.
+In the former (.i.e., 1940s, 1950, & 1960s), Nigerian economy (.i.e., GDP) was made up with several sectors, where the economy situation was relatively stable, agrarian sector the prime and/or generated employments for almost 80% of the population, source of wealth accumulation (both to the rural dwellers & government), poverty reduction, and exports.
 And all macroeconomic variables were relatively stable.
-In the latter, Nigerian economy (i.e., GDP) was contributed by one sector, which otherwise means monoeconomy.
-With this, Nigerian economy has been faced with volatility and instability of macroeconomic variables.
-The growth targeted could not be achieved.
-In the sense of high poverty rate; unemployment; high inflation; income inequality; high corruption in all facets, which is devouring the country [4].
+In the latter (.i.e., 1970s till date), Nigerian economy (i.e., GDP) was made up with one sector, which otherwise means monoeconomy.
+With this development, Nigerian economy has suffered with volatility and instability of macroeconomic variables.
+The targeted growth rate could not be achieved in the terrain of high poverty rate; unemployment rate; inflation rate; income inequality distribution; corruption rate in all facets, which is devouring the country [4].

-In lieu, [5] (cited in Kofi Annah, 2000) said that a country is poor when the inhabitants are unable to consume \$1 per day.
-[5] (cited in Boutros Boutros Ghali, 1995) said that a country's undeveloped is not based on her resources per se but as a result of nervous broken down.
+In lieu, [5] (as cited in Kofi Annah, 2000) said that a country is poor when the inhabitants are unable to consume \$1 or \$2 per day.
+[5] (as cited in Boutros Boutros Ghali, 1995) said that a country's undeveloped is not based on her resources per se but as a result of nervous broken down.

-[5] (cited in Rostow) under examining the stages of growth-he enumerated five stages: (i) the traditional stage; (ii) preconditions for take-off into well sustaining growth; (iii) the take off stage; (iv) the drive to maturity; and (v) the age of high mass consumption [6].
+[5] (as cited in Rostow) under examining the stages of growth-he enumerated five stages: (i) the traditional stage; (ii) preconditions for take-off into well sustaining growth; (iii) the take off stage; (iv) the drive to maturity; and (v) the age of high mass consumption [6].

 The stages are known as the steps to growth by the developed and emerging countries.
-It is pertinent to acknowledge fact that the developed countries have passed through the first three stages to the drive to maturity and perhaps the age of high mass consumption.
+It is pertinent to acknowledge the fact that the developed countries had passed through the first three stages to the drive to maturity and perhaps the age of high mass consumption.
 The emerging countries are tarrying around the (i) to (iii) [7].